-- 7 Cash and cash equivalents

-- 8 Financial assets at fair value through profit or loss
+- Cash and cash equivalents - 8 Financial assets at fair value through profit or loss - Financial risk management - 10 Fair value measurement of financial instruments

-- 9 Non-Current Asset held for sale

-- 10 Financial risk management

-- (c) Other Assets and Liabilities: Provides information on other balance sheet assets and liabilities that do not materially affect performance or give rise to material financial risk:
+(c) Other Assets and Liabilities: Provides information on other balance sheet assets and liabilities that do not materially affect performance or give rise to material financial risk:

-- Notes

-- 11 Fair value measurement of financial

-- instruments

-- 12 Receivables
+- 11 Receivables 12 Pavables

-- 13 Intangible assets

-- 14 Payables

-- 15 Provisions
+- Provisions 13

 - (d) Capital Structure: This section outlines how the Consolidated Entity manages its capital structure and related financing costs (where applicable), as well as capital adequacy and reserves.
 It also provides details on the dividends paid by the Company:

-- Notes

-- 16 Issued capital
+- 14 Issued capital

-- 17 Profits reserve
+- 15 Profits reserve

-- 18 Dividends

-- 19 Capital risk management
+- 16 Capital risk management

-- (e) Consolidated Entity Structure: Provides details and disclosures relating to the parent entity of the Consolidated Entity, controlled entities, investments in associates and any acquisitions and/or disposals of businesses in the year.
+- Consolidated Entity Structure: Provides details (e) and disclosures relating to the parent entity of the Consolidated Entity, controlled investments in associates and any acquisitions and/or disposals of businesses in the year.
 Disclosure on related parties is also provided in the section:

-Notes

-- 20 Parent entity information
+- 17 Parent entity information

-- 21 Investment in controlled entities
+- Investment in controlled entities 18

-- 22 Related party transactions
+- 19 Related party transactions

-- (f) Other: Provides information on items which require disclosure to comply with Australian Accounting Standards and other regulatory pronouncements however, are not considered significant in understanding the financial performance or position of the Consolidated Entity: Notes
+- Other: Provides information on items which (f) require disclosure to comply with Australian Accounting Standards and other regulatory pronouncements however, are not considered significant in understanding the financial performance or position of the Consolidated Entity:

-- 23 Auditors' remuneration
+- 20 Auditors' remuneration

-- 24 Contingencies
+- 21 Contingencies

-- 25 Events occurring after the reporting period
+- Events occurring after the reporting 22